maithilish/scoopi-scraper/notes/appnotes.md

 ## Bootstrap

 Engine module contains Scoopi and bootstrap classes.
 Scoopi main() creates Bootstrap and calls bootDi.
 It creates BootConfigs (system and user defined properties) and gets run mode - solo or cluster.
 If solo, it creates DInjector (DI) with SoloModule else creates DI with ClusterModule.
 Next, main method calls bootCluster which from di gets IStore and ICluster instances.
 Actual instance created by DI depends on the module used to create the DI - SoloModule or ClusterModule.
 It starts the cluster and opens the store which is assigned to the module (its purpose is explained later).
-The SoloModule returns dummy cluster instance for symetry whereas ClusterModule returns actual cluster instance which starts hazelcast cluster.
+The SoloModule returns dummy cluster instance for symmetry whereas ClusterModule returns actual cluster instance which starts hazelcast cluster.
 Next, main calls waitForQuorum to form the cluster quorum.

 Once cluster quorum is formed, bootstrap.setup() is called which sets a barricade and create ConfigsComposer and DefsComposer and call their compose methods.
 Barricade ensures that only one node (loosely called leader node) is allowed to compose defs and configs and store them in IStore.